Poincar\'e-Reeb graphs of real algebraic domains: Poincar e--Reeb graphs of domains of finite type in vertical planes

 In this section we consider only \emph{compact} domains of finite type.
 This implies that their boundaries are also compact (see Figure \ref{fig:PRgraphOfD} for an example).
 Next result implies that the Betti numbers of the domain and of its Poincar\'e--Reeb graph are the same:

 \begin{proposition} Let $\mathcal{D}$ be a compact domain of finite type in a vertical plane.
-Then $\mathcal{D}$ and its Poincar\'e--Reeb graph $\tilde{\mathcal{D}}$ have the same number of connected components and the same Euler characteristic. \end{proposition}
+Then $\mathcal{D}$ and its Poincar\'e--Reeb graph $\tilde{\mathcal{D}}$ are homotopically equivalent.
+In particular they have the same number of connected components and the same Euler characteristic. \end{proposition}

-\begin{proof} \emph{Let us first prove the statement about connected components.} The collapsing map $\rho_{\mathcal{D}}$ of Definition \ref{def:equivRel} being continuous, each connected component of $\mathcal{D}$ is sent by $\rho_{\mathcal{D}}$ to a connected subset of $\tilde{\mathcal{D}}$.
+\begin{proof} \emph{Connected components.} The collapsing map $\rho_{\mathcal{D}}$ of Definition \ref{def:equivRel} being continuous, each connected component of $\mathcal{D}$ is sent by $\rho_{\mathcal{D}}$ to a connected subset of $\tilde{\mathcal{D}}$.
 Those subsets are compact, as images of compact sets by a continuous map.
 They are moreover pairwise disjoint, by Definition \ref{def:equivRel} of the vertical equivalence relation relative to $\mathcal{D}$.
 Therefore, they are precisely the connected components of $\tilde{\mathcal{D}}$, which shows that $\rho_{\mathcal{D}}$ establishes a bijection between the connected components of $\mathcal{D}$ and $\tilde{\mathcal{D}}$.